renovatebot/renovate/docs/usage/private-modules.md

 ### Encrypted entire .npmrc file into config

-Copy the entire `.npmrc`, replace newlines with `\n` chars, and then try encrypting it at <https://renovatebot.com/encrypt>
+Copy the entire `.npmrc`, replace newlines with `\n` characters , and then try encrypting it at <https://renovatebot.com/encrypt>.

 You will then get an encrypted string that you can substitute into your `renovate.json` instead.
 The end-result looks like this: